yesworkflow-org/yw-graph-service/README.md

 YesWorkflow Graph Service
 =========================

-This repository contains the source code for a microservice that produces [YesWorkflow](https://github.com/yesworkflow-org/yw-prototypes) (YW) visualizations of scripts.
+This repository contains the source code for a microservice currently under development for producing [YesWorkflow](https://github.com/yesworkflow-org/yw-prototypes/blob/master/README.md) (YW) visualizations of scripts.
 When provided with the text of a script containing YW markup, the service will return an [SVG](https://www.w3.org/Graphics/SVG/) representation of the YW visualization of the script.
 The [GraphViz](http://graphviz.org/) [dot language](http://graphviz.org/content/dot-language) source the YesWorkflow uses to produce the SVG is included in the response.
 Visualization properties sent as part of the request allow customization of the visualization.

 Running the YW Graph Service
 ----------------------------